 The Access to Work fund was re-established by the last Labour Government to ease the transition to work for disabled people, by paying grants to businesses for vital equipment.
 It was put in place to support people with disabilities, it aimed to reduce inequalities between disabled people and non-disabled people in the workplace by removing practical barriers to work.
 This fund has seen severe cuts since 2010, which flies in the face of this Government’s claim to “make work pay” for all.
 By reducing this essential funding, the Coalition have effectively excluded many from work.

 Once again, the issue of human rights contraventions was raised, and Anne told us that there is a substantial backlog of work, concerning human rights cases, and this is because the Equality and Human Rights Commission (EHRC) – established by Labour – has had its funding severely reduced this past two years, as stated previously.
-One cannot help but wonder just how calculated the cuts are in light of the extremely punitive nature of the reforms, and the continued blatant disregard of basic human rights, which is very evident in Tory-led policies.
-Such a well-coordinated attack on our rights seems unlikely to have happened by coincidence.
+One cannot help but wonder just how calculated the cuts are in light of the extremely punitive nature of the ideologically driven ‘reforms’, and the continued blatant disregard of the most basic human rights, which is very evident in Tory-led policies.
+Such a well-coordinated attack on our rights seems unlikely to have happened by mere coincidence.

 I am quite serious when I use the term “authoritarian” to describe the Coalition.
 This is what happens when we become a complacent population, and leave decision making entirely to politicians.
 Especially Conservatives.
-We know from history that under Conservative Governments, poverty, unemployment, inequality and civil unrest increase, whilst the wealthy accumulate even more wealth, and the recognition and accommodation of human rights, welfare, and all of our support provisions and programs decrease.
+We know from history that under Conservative Governments, poverty, unemployment, inequality, premature mortality and civil unrest increase, while the wealthy accumulate even more wealth, and the recognition and accommodation of human rights, welfare, and all of our support provisions and programs diminish.

 “Those who do not remember the past are doomed to repeat it” – Boris Pasternak